 - Certification Alternative Review Team (CART)—reviews applications and portfolios for architects seeking to earn an NCARB Certificate through the education alternative.

 - Continuing Education Subcommittee—develops and evaluates options for NCARB’s continuing education initiatives.

-Member Board Executive Committee
+Member Board Executives Committee

 Professional Conduct Committee

 The Professional Conduct Committee oversees NCARB’s policies and practices regarding the standards of professional conduct of our Record holders and customers, and reviews cases that violate those policies.

 Regional Leadership Committee